mikaelsundell/flipbook/ISSUES.md

 In-development:

 - Separate UI and loading to *Changed methods if more than one widget (start, end etc), pissible use a timeline struct
-- End of stream generate invalid read output
+- End of reader generate invalid read output
 - /Qt6.8/Docs/Qt-6.8.1/qtgui/qrhi.html
   - see offline example of rendering
 - Test sidecar metadata